 Determining the Aggregate Tax Rate for Your Area

+To start understanding your property tax payments, you have to consider the big picture.
 For Illinois residents, the property tax process begins when your local government determines its budget, and how much funding it needs for various taxing bodies and organizations (such as school districts, fire departments, forest preserves, special projects, and so on).

-Once the government has determined the amount of property taxes that it needs to levy in a certain year to achieve funding, based on information from various taxing bodies, this information is used to help determine the aggregate tax rate you will face as a homeowner.
+Once the government has determined the amount of property taxes that it needs to levy in a certain year to achieve funding, based on information from various taxing bodies, this information is used to help determine the aggregate tax rate you will face as a homeowner in your area.
 So, broadly speaking, the specific tax rate for your area is determined by the total tax base in a designated area, as compared to the amount of revenue that all of the relevant taxing bodies require.
 As the Tribune puts it, county clerks determine tax rates by weighing “how much they need, based on what they can get.”